LazyMiB/Burnout-Pending/README.md

 Go to the armchair to enter a flow state.
 Collect lamps, avoid poop.
 Then go to bed, this will start a new day.

-Don't maximize the window, the game doesn't work in this mode due to a bug.
-This only works correctly with a resolution of 480x640.

 ## Controls

 * Move: WASD, Arrow, Gamepad, Mouse, Touchscreen